pangduckwai/PiDisplay/README.md

 * Operating voltage: 3.3V

 The display has some jumpers at the back to be soldered to enable/disable the interfaces it uses.
-I decided to use the default 4-wire SPI which require no soldering at all :stuck_out_tongue_closed_eyes:
+It is a no-brainer to use the default 4-wire SPI which require no soldering at all.

 ## Setup
 I decided to use Python to control my display.
-There are other options from the manufacturer but I didn't explore them.
+There are other options from the manufacturer but I haven't explore them.

-_**Note: The following steps are deduced from the documents from the manufacturer.
-I performed them in the exact order listed below, but I'm not sure if is absolutely necessary**_
+_**Note: The following steps are deduced from the documents provided by the manufacturer.
+I performed them in the exact order listed below, but I'm not sure if that is absolutely necessary...**_

 ### Prepare raspbian
 * `sudo apt-get update`